TPotGroup/TrollBot/README.md

    - Deploy the service

 2. After deployment:
+   - Create a `sounds` directory in the container
-   - Upload your `scream.mp3` file to the sounds directory in the container
+   - Upload your sound files (MP3, WAV, or OGG) to the sounds directory
+   - The bot will automatically use any new sounds you add
    - The bot will automatically restart when configuration changes

 ## Commands

-- `!kidnap @user` - Kidnap a specific user, play sound, and return them
+- `!kidnap @user` - Kidnap a specific user, play a random sound, and return them
 - `!randomkidnap` - Randomly kidnap someone from your current voice channel
 - `!punish @user` - Force a user to stay in the punishment channel
 - `!unpunish @user` - Remove punishment from a user

+## Sound Files

+- Place your sound files in the `sounds` directory
+- Supported formats: `.mp3`, `.wav`, `.ogg`
+- Files can be added/removed while the bot is running
+- The bot will randomly select one sound for each kidnapping
+- No specific naming convention required

 ## Required Bot Permissions